-A quick and simple breakfast, this Peach Strawberry Smoothie comes together easily and will help keep you full all morning!
+A quick breakfast, this delicious Peach Strawberry Smoothie is easy to make, only takes a few minutes, and will keep you full all morning!

-You can also add various fillers to add extra protein and complex carbohydrates to keep you fuller for longer.
+You can also add various filler ingredients as an easy way to add extra protein and healthy fats to keep you fuller for longer.

 - Frozen Peaches